matherique/dijkstra/README.md

 Dijkstra
 ------------

-Generate a random graph with python and expose the nodes and arcs with flask app to a javascrip application using [p5.js](https://p5js.org) library
+Generate a random graph with python and expose the nodes and arcs with flask app in api form to a javascript application using [p5.js](https://p5js.org) library

 Libraries Used